Jupemon/web-store-front-customer/README.md

 customer view for the online store, any changes made from store managing interface will show up on here

 ## Web store project
-My plan was to create an online e-commerce platform which could be used to sell candy, clothes, electronics, etc. (currently optimized for selling candy).
-The goal was to create a database for the products, interface for managing the products and another interface for selling the products.
-I was able to create a bunch of e-commerce functionalities until i eventually stopped working on it.
+My plan was to create an online e-commerce platform which could be used to sell candy, clothes, electronics, etc. (currently it's optimized for selling candy).
+The goal was to create a database for the products, a server which handles database transactions and signin/register functionalities, interface for managing the products on the store and another interface for selling the products.
+I was able to create a bunch of those e-commerce functionalities until i eventually stopped working on it.

 ## Why it failed
 I worked on the project for some time until i truly understood the work it would take to create something like an e-commerce platform all by yourself.
 I think there are much better alternatives if you want to setup an e-commerce store than building it yourself!